tangram67/RMP/README.md

 2. Execute **make -j4**
 3. Execute **sudo make install-strip**

 The application is build in the ./build folder and installed in ./build/bin folder as "rmp".
 Please note that the rmp binary file wil loose the capability settings when copied to a different location.
-The root folder contains a batch file setcap.sh to restore all needed capabilities of the binary, execute as root: **sudo ./setcap /new/path/rmp**.
+The root folder contains a batch file setcap.sh to restore all needed capabilities of the binary, execute as root: **sudo ./setcap /new/path/rmp** accordingly to the new path.

 ## Start the application for the first time